Translated by Allie

 Food Tastes Better When Eaten Properly

-There are plenty of unique dishes like sushi and tempura found all over Japan.
-Although you can enjoy these dishes in other countries, the authentic taste of those prepared in Japan is an extraordinary experience you just have to have.
+Japan boasts unique dishes such as sushi and tempura.
+Although you can taste these dishes in other countries, too, the authentic taste of those prepared in Japan is an extraordinary experience you just have to enjoy.

 Sushi is a traditional Japanese dish, and was the very first dish that spread the appeal of Japanese food to the world.
 There are many enthusiastic fans of sushi all over the world now.
 As you might know, nigiri-zushi (hand-shaped sushi) which has a slice of raw fish on top of rice is usually eaten with soy sauce and wasabi.

 Wasabi, which is well known for causing a spicy burning sensation in your nose and sinuses, is not liked by everybody.
 If you don't like wasabi, please tell the staff "sabi nuki" (without wasabi) when you order your sushi in Japan.